couchbaselabs/ToDoLite-Android/tutorial.md

 ### Getting started

+In the getting started, you will get the project set up locally, verify it by running the `finished` project, then switch to the `initial` project to follow the steps which will have you learn the Couchbase Lite API basics.

-If needed, clone the application from the ToDoLite-iOS repository:
+If needed, clone the application from the ToDoLite-Android repository:

 	git clone https://github.com/couchbaselabs/ToDoLite-Android
         git checkout workshop/CouchbaseDay